mirisuzanne/miriamsuzanne/content/why.rst

 People are edge cases.
 We fall between meanings,
 and explore outside them.
-I’m not interested in the objects — only the experiences they manifest for real people.
+I’m not interested in making objects — only the experiences they manifest for real people.

 That, to me, is beautiful.
-A life that can never be said or solved.
 All of us stumbling
 through this wreckage **and rubble together**, finding beauty in the world